Connected Choice and the Brouwer Fixed Point Theorem: Conclusions

 \section{Conclusions}

-We have systematically studied the uniform computational content of the Brouwer Fixed Point Theorem for any fixed dimension and we have obtained a systematic classification that leaves only the status of the two-dimensional case unresolved.
-Besides a solution of this open problem, one can proceed into several different direction.
+We have systematically studied the uniform computational content of the Brouwer Fixed Point Theorem for any fixed dimension and we have obtained a systematic classification for all dimensions.
+A problem that we have left open is the status of pathwise connected choice of dimension two.
+Besides solving this open problem, one can proceed into several different direction.
 For one, one could study generalizations of the Brouwer Fixed Point Theorem, such as the Schauder Fixed Point Theorem or the Kakutani Fixed Point Theorem.
 On the other hand, one could study results that are based on the Brouwer Fixed Point Theorem, such as equilibrium existence theorems in computable economics (see for instance \cite{RW99a}).
-Nash equilibria existence theorems have been studied in \cite{Pau10} and they can be seen to be strictly simpler than the general Brouwer Fixed Point Theorem (in fact they can be considered as linear version of it).
-In this context the question arises of how the Brouwer Fixed Point Theorem can be classified for other subclasses of continuous functions, such as Lipschitz continuous functions?
+Nash equilibria existence theorems for bimatrix games have been studied in \cite{Pau10}, and they can be seen to be strictly simpler than the general Brouwer Fixed Point Theorem (in fact they can be considered as linear version of it).